'Huge, huge, huge error': Warren Buffett on Wells Fargo's handling of ethics line calls

 Related: The damning 2004 report that Wells Fargo chose to ignore

-Casualties continue to mount.
+Casualties, however, have continued to mount.
 Wells Fargo announced last month that it's clawing back another $75 million from two top executives, including $28 million from former CEO John Stumpf -- the result of a massive six-month investigation by the bank's independent directors.

 The 110-page report found that Stumpf was "too slow to investigate or critically challenge" the bank's sales gambits.